jeffrom/logd/WORK.md

   * mostly return all the way up to main
 * [ ] put delete hooks in a queue, keep track of running delete hooks, make part of graceful shutdown
+      * continue on startup when there are still pending delete hooks
+      * log delete hook output to logd stdout
 * [ ] need to check the return value of Close().
 May contain errors from previous delayed io.
 * [ ] make synchronization idiomatic w/ stuff like https://udhos.github.io/golang-concurrency-tricks/